 How do I avoid being taken advantage of on change orders?

-Changes are inherently inefficient, so even if your builder is honest you pay a premium for changes because they disrupt the flow of work.
-They create inefficiency.
-Some builders bid jobs low, planning to make up the money on their change orders.
-Once you are captive to a builder or subcontractor who sees changes as a gold mine, you've got a problem.
+Changes are inherently inefficient, so even if your builder is honest, you pay a premium for changes because they disrupt the flow of work.
+Changes create inefficiency.
+Further complicating the situation, some builders bid jobs low and plan to make up the money on their change orders.
+Once you are captive to a builder or subcontractor who sees changes as a gold mine, you’ve got a problem.
 Obviously, the best strategy is to keep changes to a minimum.
 It is important to explain in the contract how changes are going to be handled.
 What type of markups and overhead and profit is your builder going to charge you.
 If you can get an estimate of the entire project that is broken down into very detailed categories before the construction starts, that is very helpful.
 Then you will know what each item costs.
 This forces the builder to give you proper credit for items you already had in the project.
 Some builders may not have this information or may not want to share it with you.
 A good, honest, efficient home builder should have this information and be willing to share it with you.
-The more information a builder doesn't want to reveal to you, the more you should be wary of getting involved with that builder.
+The more information a builder doesn’t want to reveal to you, the more you should be wary of getting involved with that builder.